Vihar8/votingapp_backend/README.md

 This is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.

+A BIG THANKS TO PRINCE KUMAR (HELLO WORLD) YOUTUBE CHANNEL FOR TEACHING NODE.JS FROM SCRATCH

 ## Features

 - User sign up and login with Aadhar Card Number and password